 Faculty from the University of Baltimore’s School of Criminal Justice conducted focus groups to garner residential perceptions about the drivers of crime in the neighborhood.
 The top five themes that emerged were:

 From the hotspot analysis and focus group findings, BNIA-JFI worked with the community to developed a comprehensive list of recommended strategies, which were cross-referenced with evidence-based programs and practices for effective crime reduction.
-The full list consisted of 62 ideas which the MPRC took to the streets for a vote.
+The full list consisted of over 60 ideas which the MPRC took to the streets for a vote.
 Each resident who approached one of the four giant charts was given 3 options to make a difference in the community.
 Over 149 votes were cast in deciding how to allocate funding.

 The creation and maintenance of a dynamic map of all of McElderry Park’s community data and assets allows residents, organizations, and other stakeholders to stay engaged and informed about people, places, programs, and events in the community.